 With Mazuma, you can trade in a phone (old or new) for cash, but before you do that, you’ll want to transfer what you can from your old device.
 So without further ado, let’s learn how to transfer data to a new phone.

 Before you do anything, back up your old phone

 The process varies slightly depending on your handset, especially across Android.
-For starters, make sure you’re logged into either your Google or iCloud accounts or wherever your backups are stored.
-It’s often worth having these backups set to occur automatically, as this way you’ll have your data stored should the worst happen and your device breaks or gets stolen.
+For starters, make sure you’re logged into either your Google or iCloud account or wherever your backups are stored.
+You can check if you’ve got automatic backups turned on and manually back up your data by navigating to your Settings app.

 How to back up data on your Android phone

 Android’s OS works on several different manufacturers’ phones, so the process can vary slightly for each device.
 Android phones use Google Drive for backing up your data.
 It generally follows the below steps.

 - Press Backup and follow any on-screen instructions, including turning on Back up by Google One for automatic backups

 - Select Back up now to get going